lannonbr/Portfolio/content/blog/2020-04-26-obs-midi-control/index.md

 To start, clone the repo down and you have to make sure the OBS-websocket is installed.
 Install all of the dependencies for the python script with `pip install -r requirements.txt`.

-Then connect your MIDI controller to your computer and make sure OBS is open. if you run `setup.py`, it recognize any MIDI controllers plugged in and you can choose which one you want to setup.
+Then connect your MIDI controller to your computer and make sure OBS is open.
+If you run `setup.py`, it recognize any MIDI controllers plugged in and you can choose which one you want to setup.
 Then it will ask you to either move the fader / knob or press a button that you want to map to an action.
 If you press a button, it will give you a large variety of actions you can bind to it:

 ```
 Select Action: